SumitJadiya/JSFromZeroToInfinity/README.md

   - import and exports possible in modules (not possible in scripts)
   - HTML linking <script type="module"> (<script> for scripts)

+- Polyfill : A polyfill is a piece of code (usually JavaScript on the Web) used to provide modern functionality on older browsers that do not natively support it.

+- Pure Function : A pure function is a function which:

+  - Given the same input, will always return the same output.
+  - Produces no side effects (which means that it can’t alter any external state.).

+    ```
+    So, `console.log( double(5) );` is the same as `console.log(10);`
+    ```

+---

+### QnA

 ---

 ### Javascript projects